premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-11-the-inevitability-of-entrophy.md

 #### Capitalism

-Capitalism thrives on free-market competition and decentralized control which aims for progress and innovation, does not care about social / economic / class inequalities.
+Capitalism thrives on free-market competition and decentralized control which aims for progress and innovation, and does not care about social / economic / class inequalities.

 Though capitalism starts as **a high entropy social system**, eventually the wealth concentrates in the hands of a few, thus **creating low entropy**, which is against nature and the system collapses and then restarts.
 So, cycles of prosperity and cycles of destruction are inevitable in a capitalistic society.

 I am not here to advise which social system is best for humans.
-I am merely pointing out that you can also view the social system through the context of entropy.
+I am merely pointing out that you can also view social systems through the context of entropy.
 Instead of rejecting the idea of entropy, embrace it and figure out how to control the degree of disorder.

 What do you think of Entropy?.
-Where else you could apply this entropy lens?.
+Where else could you apply this entropy lens?.
 Philosophy?.
-Let me know, if you find interesting viewpoints.
+Let me know if you find interesting viewpoints.

 ### References
 - [The Most Misunderstood Concept in Physics](https://www.quantamagazine.org/a-new-thermodynamics-theory-of-the-origin-of-life-20140122/)